Archive for: Anxiety

 When experiencing trauma-based anxiety our body is responding based on what it already knows can happen.
 It has experienced the worst-case scenario and knows what can happen and no longer feels safe.
 Symptoms can include flashbacks, nightmares, irritability, feeling faint, sweating, shaking, panic attacks, and can result in avoidance of situations that may cause these to happen.

 Many of the symptoms of generalized anxiety overlap with the symptoms of trauma-based anxiety.
-Common symptoms of both are lack of focus, depression, difficulty sleeping, losing interest in the things you used to enjoy, drinking or using drugs to avoid the stressful feelings and memories.
+Common symptoms of both are lack of focus, depression, difficulty sleeping, losing interest in the things you used to enjoy.
 It is not uncommon to experience more than one type of anxiety at the same time as PTSD.

 If you have experienced a trauma and have unsuccessfully been treated for anxiety, there is hope.
 There are effective therapy techniques to treat PTSD.
 You can contact our office for an appointment to get help in managing your symptoms.